i5haledi/Task1/README.md

-# Task1
+# Task 1
+This repository contain task 1 which include:
-Arabic Speech to Text &amp; ESP32-Setup
+- Arabic Speech to Text
+- ESP32-Setup